NOTE: These are 2018 rules. Drivers and builders should wait until the 2019 schedule and rules have been announced before building for 2019 shows.

 (12) WHEEL/TIRES: NO SPLIT RIMS, NO PADDLE TIRES (this means tires with cups).
 Full weld in centers are allowed.

 (14) WINDOW BARS: You must have a minimum of one spot of No. 9 wire on each side from cowl to roof.
-You are allowed up to 2"x 2"x 1/4" square round tubing or flat strap, 6" on the cowl, 6" on the roof.
+You are allowed up to 2″x 2″x 1/4″ square round tubing or flat strap, 6″ on the cowl, 6″ on the roof.
 Back bar has to be mounted on speaker deck not on trunk lid and 6 inches on roof bolted or welded.
 THESE ARE FOR SAFETY ONLY!
 DO NOT TRY AND REINFORCE ANYTHING WITH THEM!
+They cannot come in contact with halo, or any other part of cage.

 COMPACTS BUILD RULES: